Bghadie/TheGrandArchivist/README.txt

 	•	ViewLoginpage.pug

-	•	ReccMovieGen.pug (this is actually only part of a webpage, the part with all similar movies, that is rendered after a user navigates to a specific movie.
+	•	ReccMovieGen.pug (this is actually only part of a webpage, the part that displays all similar movies, that is rendered after a user navigates to a specific movie.
 		Stands for Recommend Movie General)